unlock-protocol/unlock/unlock-protocol-com/blog/talesofelatora.md

 *Tales of Elatora* uses Unlock Protocol to create specialized membership tiers that enable collectors to participate in various aspects of the story creation process.
 The community itself gathers on Discord, where a token-gated Discord bot gives members access to various parts of the story-building process based on the type of NFT in their wallet.

->When asked about the possible future storylines of Tales of Elatora, Caroline gave us the following insights.
-"We're thinking of different sorts of quests that people can go on and with their NFT, what I, for example, would like, is say that there's going to be a specific battle than maybe before because we're going to divide a world based in two factions.
-So people also choose their faction.
-That's why we'll have two Unlock contracts."
+>We're thinking of different sorts of quests that people can go on **with** their NFT. - @littlefortunes

 Community members can vote on the different aspects of the story, such as battles or quests, that are relevant to their participation in the creation process.
 She even mentions that she hopes the community forms relationships while crafting the story together that reach beyond web3 and into real life.

-### Empowering Artists and Creators
+## Empowering Artists and Creators

 One of the most inspiring aspects of the web3 space, and NFTs in particular, is the fact that creators can now resurrect passions and artistic endeavors that were placed on hold when "putting food on the table" outweighed the drive to create art.